Fire and rescue services

 Severe weather may affect:

-The hurricane season is from June to November.
-Storms and hurricanes can happen in other months.
+The hurricane and rainy season is from June to November.
+The direction and strength of hurricanes can change at any time.

 If there's a hurricane or severe storm:

-If a hurricane is approaching:
+To protect yourself if a hurricane is approaching:

 Panama experiences earthquakes.
 Tsunamis can also happen.